Collection: Furikake and Ochazuke

 2. Crumble the nori leaf and mix with the toasted seeds.

-3. Add salt and other ingredients as desired (e.g. bonito powder, yuzu zest orseaweed pieces).
+3. Add salt and other ingredients to taste (e.g., bonito powder, yuzu zest, or pieces ofseaweeds).

 4. Mix well and store in an airtight container.